osipyaan/alzbayes/README.md

-# alzbayes
+# connectomecount
-bayesian analysis for alzheimer's !
+analysis of the fly connectome